vgaidarji/minesweeper/README.md

 # minesweeper
-Minesweeper application developed using .NET MAUI cross-platform framework.
+Minesweeper application developed using WinForms .NET framework.

 ## Notes
 Minesweeper game developed during early days of learning how to code at university.